 The pancreas is a composite organ with both exocrine and endocrine functions.
 The exocrine compartment includes glandular cells that secrete enzymes to the gastrointestinal tract for digestion of food intake.
-The endocrine function of pancreas is based on the diffusely spread islets of Langerhans, which include endocrine cell types that secrete insulin and other hormones.
-Transcriptome analysis shows that 74% (n=14490) of all human proteins (n=19670) are expressed in the pancreas and 422 of these genes show an elevated expression in pancreas compared to other tissue types.
+The endocrine function of the pancreas is based on the diffusely spread pancreatic endocrine cells, also known as islets of Langerhans, which include endocrine cell types that secrete insulin and other hormones.
+Transcriptome analysis shows that 74% (n=14490) of all human proteins (n=19670) are expressed in the pancreas and 422 of these genes show an elevated expression in the pancreas compared to other tissue types.

 The pancreas transcriptome